gopro/labs/docs/control/tech/README.md

 * **WAKE** H9-12: Conditional wake on any power addition.
 Inserting a battery or the connection of USB power, will boot up the camera to continue a script after a power failure.
 Input Data: 1-wake if there is a delay action pending, 2-wake on power, 0-disable",
 * **WBLK** H11-12: White balance Lock upon capture.
 Allows the convenience of auto white balance, without the risk of WB change during capture.
 Input Data: 1-enable WB Lock, 0-disable",
 * **WIDE** H11-12: A wide gamut color profile, this supports all in-camera white balancing.
 Like using white balance Native, without as much post color work.
 Input Data: 1-enable WIDE gamut, 0-disable",
+* **ZONE** H9-12: Set the time zone for use with SYNC.
+Input Data: time zone offset in minutes.

 ## Macro support (since March, '24)
 Added support for macros, or crude scripting subroutines.
 This expands the potential complexity for QR scripting, as the entire script is no longer limited to 255 characters.